-‘Tis the season to be Jolly ….. and that Merry time of year when we become so busy preparing for all of the December holidays that we sometimes forget that it is the simple little things that we do for others that matter the most.
+‘Tis the season to be Jolly ….. and that Merry time of year when we become so busy preparing for all of the December holidays that we sometimes forget, it is the simple little things that we can do for others that matter the most.
 Whether you celebrate Christmas, Hanukkah, Kwanza, or any other holiday this month, there is no doubt that giving presents will be a part of your festivities.
-In addition to the traditional gift giving, why not challenge yourself to give a little of your time and kindness during this month.
+This year while you’re going about your day, why not think out side of the box and challenge yourself to give a little of your time and kindness during this month.

-It is often said, “It’s the thought that counts” so when you give your kindness to others, it will be what people will remember and find most thoughtful about you.
-So what can you do to gift others the act of kindness during this Holiday season?
-We’ve created a list of ideas for you to start with.
+It is often said, “It’s the thought that counts” that’s why we’ve created a list of ways you can thoughtfully give the gift of kindness to someone this holiday season.
+Showing kindness to others is what people will remember this year.
 If one act of kindness can change a person’s life, why not challenge yourself to do 25 acts of kindness during the month of December.

 25 Ways You Can Give The Gift of Kindness

 1| Text or (better yet) call someone you haven’t spoken to in a while and let them know that you are thinking about them.

 2| Donate a gift (or two) to a toy drive.